nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes from Step 4.

+* 4a.
+TutorAid detects that some specified student(s) already attend some specified lesson(s).
+    * 4a1.
+TutorAid still adds all the specified student(s) to all the specified lesson(s) except for when a duplicate happens.
+    * 4a2.
+TutorAid displays warning(s) that some specified student(s) already attend some specified lesson(s), while also displays message(s) of successful addition(s).

+Use case ends.

-**Use case 12: Remove a student from a lesson**
+**Use case 12: Remove student(s) from lesson(s)**

-Pre-conditions: The student has been added to the lesson prior to this.
+Pre-conditions: The students have been added to TutorAid and the lessons have been created.

 **MSS**

 1. Tutor requests the list of students and lessons.
 2. TutorAid displays the list of all students and lessons.
-3. Tutor identifies the indices of the specific student, and the specific lesson from which they wish to delete the student.
-The Tutor then requests to delete this student from this lesson by providing the indices.
+3. Tutor identifies the student indices of the specific students, and the lesson indices of the specific lessons from which they wish to delete the students.
+The Tutor then requests to delete these students from these lessons by providing the indices.
-4. TutorAid delete the student from the lesson and displays a message to indicate that it has been done.
+4. TutorAid delete these students from these lessons and displays a success message for each successful deletion.

 Use case ends.